Not quite Time to Die: Bond 25 postponed until November

 More than one Triumph model sees action in the film.
 "We modified Scramblers with stiffer springs on the rear and heavier springs on the front and we switched off all the rider aids and ABS but we jumped those too, and you’ll see that in the film."

 Triumph aren’t the only manufacturer to feature in No Time to Die, either.
 A Norton Dominator SS featured in 2015’s instalment of Bond, Spectre, and Morrison confirmed that Norton appear once again in Q’s laboratory.
 There is also a chase set in Italy that uses a number of bikes including a Triumph Tiger 1200 and Ducati Scrambler.

 The partnership with Bond was announced at an event at Triumph's Hinckley factory where the new Tiger was used to jump over a new Land Rover Defender, which will also appear.
-The film is the 25th instalment in the Bond film franchise and will be released in the UK on Thursday, April 2, 2020.

 More from MCN